leomancini/origami-studio-material-system/README.md

 ## Button

 *A button with customizable style and text.
-Supports Text, Outlined, and Contained button types*
+Supports Text, Outlined, and Contained button types.*
 <br>
 *Use the Touch button on the component to capture when the button was tapped.*